Poised & Ready For a Challenge: Women in Tech

 As of 2015, only 14.2 percent of top five leadership positions in S&P 500 companies were women.
 If you’re the company’s head honcho, you’re even less likely to be a woman.
 Of the 500 companies, only 24 women are CEOs.

 TBWA recently released a video in honor of International Women’s Day in which they read quotes from their female colleagues working in agencies.
-For some, the video may seem eye opening but for many women, it’s all thoughts or feelings they’ve had.
+For some, the video may seem eye opening but for many women, they've had all these thoughts or feelings before.
 Many women feel the need always to be “strong” or “tough” to prove themselves while still maintaining a “sensitive” nature, as that’s what is expected of women.

 Women in Digital Marketing